mircealungu/mircea/projects/aiki.md

 ## Papers

 CHI'23: [**Challenges and Opportunities of Using Redirection of Activity for Self-Regulation Online**](../docs/assets/papers/Aiki-CHI23.pdf)
-- A paper that investigates how Aiki 2.0 -- an improved version of Aiki in terms of usability -- fares to help people drop procrastination and instead learn programming with the help of micro-learning activities

 CHI'21: [**Aiki: Turning Procrastination into Microlearning**](../docs/assets/papers/Aiki-CHI21.pdf)
-- A study with Nanna Inie
-- Shows that people who want to learn Danish can use redirection from time-wasting-websites as a strategy and cue to remember that they should learn
- - Our participants learned quite a bit of Danish and some of them actually found the learning a better use of their time than the 'mindless' scrolling on Facebook

 ## Source Code
 - Code: [github.com/aiki-extension](https://github.com/Aiki-Extension/Aiki)
 - License: MIT

 ## Future Work